Malik0502/Accounting/README.md

 # Work Hours Tracker

 A lightweight desktop application built with **Electron** and **TypeScript** to easily log, manage, and review your working hours.
-The app is intentionally built **without any frontend frameworks** (Vanilla TS) to keep it simple, clear, and easy to extend.

 ---